A Crash Course in Estate Planning

 - What are the essential estate planning documents?
 The building blocks of a good estate plan include a Last Will and Testament, Advance Health Care Directive, Living Will, and Power of Attorney.
 Aside from these documents, as mentioned above, some people may benefit from including a Revocable Living Trust as part of their estate plan.

 - How often should you review your estate plan?
 Once you have your estate plan in place, you cannot simply stick it in a drawer and forget about it.
-Day in and day out things will happen that will affect your estate plan - you may get married or divorced, have children or grandchildren, lose a loved one, move to a new state, or buy or sell a business.
+Day in and day out things will happen that will affect your estate plan—you may get married or divorced, have children or grandchildren, lose a loved one, move to a new state, or buy or sell a business.
 Aside from this, state and federal laws are changing all of the time.
-All of these things, and many others, will affect your estate plan, and so you need to review your plan on a regular basis to ensure that it still meets your estate planning goals.
+All of these things, and many others, will affect your estate plan.
+That's why you need to review your plan on a regular basis to ensure that it still meets your estate planning goals.